 attitudes of studied attentiveness.
 Mary silently studied her plate and wished the meal would end.

-orchids on the east side of the coppice.
-When he’d scraped the last sweet drop from his bowl, Richard turned to
+the orchids on the east side of the coppice.
+When he’d scraped the last sweet drop from his bowl, Richard

 Before she could even invite him to sit down, Richard began.